Studio-23-xyz/InteractionSystem/README.md

 #### Custom Interactions
 You can define your own Interactable by inheriting from `InteractableBase`.
+Be sure to use the cancelaltion token when overriding `DoNormalInteraction()` and `DoDisabledInteraction()` if you want subinteractions.

 #### Interactable state
 Interactables can be in 3 states: